mamoore1440/personal-site/src/content/are-you-awake-yet/AYAY-Part-1.md

 Here we start with an assumption about Humans.
 Humans are inventive and this obviously implies that Humans will discover and invent over Time.
 Because Humans are inventive and this inventiveness will only improve over time then technology has to exit.
 This technology is TFP.
 We can also conclude that TFP will advance over Time.

-The base measurements for Humans, Reality, and Time are the smallest possible measurements && Changes in Humans and Reality occur one at a time over these smallest measurements
+The base measurements for Time & Reality are the smallest possible measurements && Changes in Humans and Reality occur one at a time over these smallest measurements
   => These smallest changes can be combined together to form an aggregate change without losing information (This is integration in calculus)
-    => Humans, Reality, and Time can be viewed at any scale with losing information (7)
+    => Humans, Reality, and Time can be viewed at any scale with out losing information (7)

 This proof is a really important proof and will mimic the fundamentals of calculus.
 The two assertions is that: One, the base measurements for the model are the smallest measurements possible.
 And two, that the changes in the changes in the model occur in these smallest measurements.
 From this we can conclude that we can combine these small changes together and form one big change without losing information.
 Just like how in mathematics you can combine small changes in a function to form conclusions about the function (integration).
 So too can you combine small changes in Humans, Reality, and the S&D Field together to form one big change.